MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEngineNavigate2

-Navigate to a URL; this version allows for additional information about the navigation to be passed in.
+Navigates to a URL, with additional information about the navigation.

 > public HRESULT [DualEngineNavigate2](#dualenginenavigate2)(LPCWSTR pszUrl, BOOL fSkipOnBeforeUnload, LPCWSTR pszReferrer, LPCWSTR pszHeaders, VARIANT * postData)

 #### Parameters
 * `pszUrl` The URL to navigate to.

-* `fSkipOnBeforeUnload` Whether or not to skip the onBeforeUnload handling.
+* `fSkipOnBeforeUnload` Whether to skip the `onBeforeUnload` handling.

 * `pszReferrer` The HTTP Referer request header for this navigation.